 Group C: Grades 11 – 12

-1) Why is gender equality critical for achieving sustainable development?
+1) Why is gender equality critical for achieving

 2) The COVID-19 pandemic is an unprecedented global shock that amplifies the corrosive impact of inequality, hitting the poorest and those without social safety nets the hardest.
 How has Covid-19 impacted the quality of life in your community?